mlloliveira/EdgeRAG/artifacts/README.md

 ## Tracked inputs and snapshots

 - `paper/manuscript/` — paper snapshots and bibliography material supplied with the project
-- `paper/spreadsheets/` — uploaded result workbooks used during the writing workflow
+- `paper/results/` — uploaded result workbooks, PDF reports, figures and more used during the writing workflow
-- `paper/reports/` — uploaded PDF report snapshots

 ## Regenerable outputs